osisoft/Client-Failover-Service/content/installation/Install-the-failover-service.md

 4. Click **Next**.

-5. In the "Ready to install Client Failover Service" window, click **Install** to begin the installation.
+5. In the "Ready to install Client Failover Service" page, click **Install** to begin the installation.
 To modify the location or port number, select **Back** to return to the Configuration page.

-6. After installation is completed, the wizard will navigate to the "Add Users" window.
-Two Windows local groups have been created automatically if they didn't already exist: AVEVAFailoverUsers and AVEVAFailoverAdministrators.
-Click **Add Users** to add users to these groups manually, or configure at a later time.
-Users in the AVEVAFailoverUsers group are typically adapter user accounts, which have permissions to configure failover groups and sessions.
-Users in the AVEVAFailoverAdministrators group have admin privileges to delete group, post failover role override, and perform global configuration including logging and health endpoints.
+6. After installation is completed, the wizard will navigate to the "Add Users" page.
+Click **Add Users** to add users to the local groups created by the installer, or configure at a later time.
+Refer to [Groups](https://github.com/osisoft/Client-Failover-Service/blob/pbi/381223-installation/content/installation/authentication.md#groups) for details.
    >Note: The "Local Users and Groups" window will not launch on Windows Server Core operating systems.

 7. Click **Next**.